roscoe81/Home-Manager/README.md

 This is a [controller](https://github.com/roscoe81/Aircon-Controller) for a Mitsubishi air conditioner (Model FDC508HES3) to provide mqtt control of the airconditioner using the serial communications link that runs between Mitsubishi's RCD-H-E remote control unit and the CNB port on the air conditioner's control board.
 Also provides the ability to control a damper so that airflow can be directed to the correct air conditioning zone.
 An inclinometer is provided for the damper in order to detect its position and control the air flow between zones with greater precision.
 This Home Manager code captures the actual temperatures of each room, compares those temperatures to desired temperature levels and controls the air conditioner and damper to align the desired and actual temperatures.
 Room temperatures can be set and monitored by the Apple Home App on an iOS device or via Domoticz.
 ![Aircon Home Screenshot](https://github.com/roscoe81/Home-Manager/blob/master/Documentation/76F68873-22C9-4C22-BA85-81DC36B0BF0A.png)

+## Doorbell-Monitor
+This [monitor] provides doorbell automation for a Fermax 4 + N Electronic Door Entry System This project uses a Raspberry Pi to:
+* Auto Mode: Play a recoded message and open the door so that deliveries can be left in a secure location
+* Manual Mode: Places a Video SIP call to your mobile phone so that you can see the person at the door and converse with them
+* Idle Mode: Normal door station functions take place.
+In all modes, a photo of the caller is taken and stored for later reference, as well as a pushover message that contains the photo.
+There is also the option to only allow Auto mode during certain hours of the day and days of the week and to disable auto mode if the apartment's door is open.

+In addition to the mode setting buttons and indicators, an mqtt interface is provided to allow remote mode setting and to open the door manually.
 License
 This project is licensed under the MIT License - see the LICENSE.md file for details